Imagine this: You learned a brand new kanji character.

 Well, in some cases, a kanji can have more than seven readings.

-While this may seem overwhelming at first, there’s a method to the madness.
+This may seem overwhelming at first, but there’s a method to the madness.

 Once you understand where all of this originated, you’ll understand more about how kanji readings work.

 - The History Behind Japanese Kanji and Their Readings